Indoor Air Quality Should Be a Major Goal for all Residential Construction.

 How we provide the ventilation is where things get more interesting.
 ASHRAE 62.2 provides the minimum ventilation requirements that International Building Codes recognize.
 There are many strategies and variables to consider in a well designed ventilation system for new home construction.
 We will explore much more in our future posts.
 How exciting!

-Providing fresh, outdoor air with mechanical ventilation is probably the best way to reduce indoor air pollution in residential construction and home contracting projects.
-Visit our understanding ASHRAE 62.2 for builders and new construction home buyers for more on this important topic.
+Providing fresh, outdoor air with mechanical ventilation is probably the best way to reduce indoor air pollution in residential construction and home building projects.
+Visit understanding ASHRAE 62.2 for more on this important topic.